sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Moving Windows Function
 ----------------------------------------

-Below is a sample workflow that contains ``Moving Windows Function`` processor in Fire Insights.
+Below is a sample workflow that contains ``Moving Windows Function`` processor in Sparkflows.
 It demonstrates the usage of ``Moving Windows Function`` node to compute moving values such as average/max/min by application of specified function on the windows of rows defined.

 It does the following processing of data: